The Latest | Election shifts the European Parliament further right

 “This could be the first time that a completely independent candidate who doesn’t have even an inkling of support from a political party, has managed to get elected, with social media being his only weapon," Fidias said.

-Analysts said Fidias drew his votes primarily from the 18-39 age bracket, but managed to get a respectable percentage from older voters.

-Fidias shot to fame in a video a few years ago when he managed to get a hug from billionaire entrepreneur Elon Musk.

-PARIS – French President Emanuel Macron says he is dissolving the National Assembly and calling a snap legislative election after his party suffered a heavy defeat in elections for the European Parliament.
+PARIS – French President Emmanuel Macron says he is dissolving the National Assembly and calling a snap legislative election after his party suffered a heavy defeat in elections for the European Parliament.

 In an address to the nation from the Elysee presidential palace, Macron said: “I’ve decided to give you back the choice of our parliamentary future through the vote.
 I am therefore dissolving the National Assembly.”
 The vote will take place in two rounds on June 30 and July 7, he said.